 Of course, like most online jobs, virtual bookkeepers can work on the side and earn much more.

-Do note that some bookkeeping firms would require you to sign a no-compete contract, which means you can’t put up the same business or offer your services as a freelancer as long as you’re employed with that firm.
+Do note that some bookkeeping firms would require you to sign a non-compete contract, which means you can’t put up the same business or offer your services as a freelancer to other companies or individuals as long as you’re employed with that firm.

-If you’re interested in a new field and would love to try your luck with bookkeeping, do note that aside from basic accounting and finance-related knowledge, you have to be able to work your way through programs like QuickBooks Online, Xero, and Kashoo.
+If you’re interested in a new field and would love to try your luck with bookkeeping, do note that aside from basic accounting and finance-related knowledge, you have to be able to work your way through programs like QuickBooks, Xero, Sage, and Kashoo.